facebook/react-native-website/website/versioned_docs/version-0.71/_integration-with-existing-apps-swift.md

 ##### 3. Window Reference

-Add an window reference to your AppDelegate.swift file.
+Add a window reference to your AppDelegate.swift file.
 Ultimately, your AppDelegate should look something similar to this:

 ```swift
 import UIKit